joinnextblock/observatory-website/index.md

 | 🌔 | Waxing Gibbous | 3528-4031 |

 ### Named Moons
-Each moon cycle (4,032 blocks) is given a traditional name, creating a sequence of 13 moons that repeats throughout the Bitcoin blockchain.
+Each named moon cycle (4,032 blocks) follows the sequence below, repeating throughout the Bitcoin blockchain.
+Each named moon goes through all 8 phases during its cycle.
 Remarkably, this sequence aligns perfectly with our seasons - each season contains approximately 13 moons (52,500 blocks ÷ 4,032 blocks ≈ 13.02 moons per season).

 | Emoji | Name |
 |-------|------|